-As someone who is an advocate for solo travel, she often gets asked about traveling solo while in a relationship.
+As someone who is an advocate for solo travel, she often gets asked about travelling solo while in a relationship.
 Can you have both?
-Tessa certainly believes so, and has given us her top 5 reasons why she believes a relationship shouldn’t stop you from pursuing your dreams to explore the world independently.
+Tessa certainly believes so and has given us her top five reasons why she believes a relationship shouldn’t stop you from pursuing your dreams to explore the world independently.

 Upon my return to Canada, I learned that my friend and her boyfriend had broken up.
 She had sacrificed an amazing opportunity for a relationship that ended months later.

 My next point follows up on my last example given.
 If that guy genuinely cared about my friend, he would have supported her desire to embark on the adventure of a lifetime.
 If someone loves you then they should support you and your adventurous soul.

 A few years after living in New Zealand I decided to do a semester abroad – I had caught the travel bug!
 There was one catch, I was in a relationship.
 When I broke the news to my partner the first words out of his mouth were, “that is awesome!”